renanwolf/UniRate/README.md

 #### RateRequestAnimationComponent

-This component keeps the requests active while an `AnimationClip` of the `Animation` component is playing.
+This component keeps the requests active while an `Animation` component is playing.

+#### RateRequestAnimatorComponent

+This component keeps the requests active while an `Animator` component is playing.

 ## Debugging